-The schools follows the Bradford MBC / BSCB 'Children missing from Education' procedures - see infobase or www.bradfordlscb.org.uk
+The schools follows the Bradford MBC / BSCB 'Children missing from Education' procedures - see https://bso.bradford.gov.uk/Schools/CMSPage.aspx?mid=50

-All registers must be completed accurately twice daily.
+All registers must be completed accurately twice daily using SIMS.
 First day contact must be made in cases where a parent/carer has not reported the reason for the child's absence.
-Any unauthorised absence must be reported to local authority immediately after ten days (Neil Helliwell).
+Any unauthorised absence must be reported to the local authority immediately after ten days.